 - $skip=x: Specifies a non-negative integer x that excludes the first x items of the queried collection from the result.
 The service returns items starting at position x+1.

 - $top=n: Specifies a non-negative integer n that limits the number of items returned from a collection.
 The service returns the number of available items up to but not greater than the specified value n.

-- $count: Returns the total number of rows returned by this query.
+- $count=true: Returns the total number of rows returned by this query.

 Enabling Basic Authentication

 Authentication against this OData service can be done with:

 - SAP BI Platform Authentication.
 You can use BI Platform REST Web Services to request a BI Platform session token to use with the following OData calls.

 - Basic Authentication.
 This authentication must be used with another security protocol to encrypt the HTTP exchanges.